Last Updated on

 Look At Social Security Strategically

 While the “right” age to start taking benefits depends on a person’s individual circumstances, in general, delaying benefits is the better option.
-Especially when we consider increasing life expectancy, delaying these benefits will allow you to receive a larger payment for more years than you might have contemplated.
+Especially when we consider increasing life expectancy.
+Delaying these benefits will allow you to receive a larger payment for more years than you might have contemplated.
 Together, that might provide a substantial improvement to your financial health during retirement.

+In short, don’t be an ostrich.
 Putting your head in the sand, or hoping a rich uncle will leave you an unexpected inheritance, rarely works.
 You have to investigate and understand the risks you face in retirement.
 Navigating these risks can be a headache, but the success of your retirement planning directly relates to knowing the risks and developing appropriate solutions.